TypQxQ/KTC/Dev_doc.md

 > Using inherited classes from Ktc code can use the BaseClass for typechecks and not cross import.
 > This minimizes risk for circular imports.
+>
+> Each class can import ktc and ktc can not import them inside the init().
+> The classes should not import or load eachother inside the init()

 ## Base clases defined in ktc.py